rinleit/Algorithms/README.md

 Algorithms
 ==========

-Implementations of various popular algorithms
+Implementations of various popular algorithms.

+Currently only written in Python, but could expand to Java, Scala and/or others